Representing catalytic mechanisms with rule composition: Results and Discussion

-Many of the symmetries deal with disjoint sets of atoms and are thus independent.
-Hence, the number of possible non-isomorphic overlay rules grows exponentially with the number of symmetries.
-Even a partial atom map, which fixes at least one of the atoms involved in such symmetries, can therefore reduce the number of \ourITSname{}s exponentially.
-E.g., the M-CSA \mcsaentry{186} has \num{24} possible mechanisms.
-However, mapping only four atoms, each in only one intermediate, is enough to identify a unique \ourITSname{}.
+The number of possible non-isomorphic rule compositions grows exponentially with the number of disjoint isomorphic substructures.
+Thus, even a partial atom map that breaks some symmetries can reduce the number of \ourITSname{}s substantially.
+For example, M-CSA \mcsaentry{186} has \num{24} possible mechanisms that can be reduced to a single \ourITSname{} by mapping just four atoms, each in one intermediate.